Direct Payments

 • regular household expenses that everyone has such as gas, electricity, rent or food shopping

-• alcohol, cigarettes or using it for gambling
+• alcohol, cigarettes or to gamble

-• paying for general items of clothing
+• general clothing

 Your responsibilities